Lampard keen to let authorities handle 'spygate'

 Derby County manager Frank Lampard is keen to leave the "spygate" story behind and let the Football Association (FA) handle any punishment towards Leeds United.

-Lampard was angered when a man was spotted watching Derby training from the bushes ahead of Friday's Championship clash with Leeds, the individual eventually identified as an employee of the Elland Road club.
+Lampard was angered when a man was spotted watching Derby training from the bushes ahead of the Championship clash with Leeds, the individual eventually identified as an employee of the Elland Road club.

 Lampard was again asked about "spygate" ahead of Derby's FA Cup third-round replay with Southampton, but the former England international feels he has little more to offer on the subject.

-"It's a conversation between the FA and EFL [English Football League]," he said.
+"It's a conversation between the FA and EFL [English Football League]," Lampard said.
 "For them to decide if it's worthy of a punishment.

 "I don't think offering my opinion now on what should happen is the right thing to do.
 I think I made my feelings quite clear after the Leeds game.